Rye Language

 Rye can run on Linux, Mac OS or Windows.
 Rye also runs in a web-browser (Wasm) and Docker.
 Rye could be compiled for mobile (Android and OSx).

-You can try a (work in progress) Rye console right now by clicking a button on top-right of this page.
+You can try a (work in progress) browser-based Rye console right now by clicking a button on top-right of this page.

 Get Ryelang